 Sending mail through third parties

-These third party email providers are not rate-limited, as long as the mail does not pass our mail platform.
+These third party email providers are not rate limited, as long as the mail does not pass our mail platform.

-There are many magento email extensions to send your mail through your own external mail provider or your own mailserver.
+There are many Magento email extensions to send your mail through your own external mail provider or your own mailserver.

-Check if mails were being rate-limited
+Check if emails were rate limited